Public engagement project overview

-The Township of Esquimalt is carrying out a study to assess if integrated resource management (IRM) through the use of a gasification plant is possible and of interest to the Esquimalt community.
+The Township of Esquimalt carried out a study in late 2020 to assess if integrated resource management (IRM) through the use of a gasification plant is possible and of interest to the Esquimalt community.
 Read the news release.

 How you can participate

 - Before taking the survey, learn about the project through: